-Students are admitted to the University regardless of race, color, ethnic background, origin, gender, religion, age or physical disability.
+Students are admitted to the University regardless of race, color, ethnic background, origin, gender, age or physical disability.
 Students will be admitted to the University and continue in good standing so long as they observe and respect the Student Code of Conduct and other official University documents.

 Both the Church of Christ and the Restoration Movement in general have kept to a strict Sunday observance.
+In many places, people go to church both morning and evening on Sunday.
 The advent of LivingStone International University (LIU) as an institution serving the wider public will raise some questions about the due observance of Sunday.
 On the one hand, the University wishes to stand unashamedly for the observance of Sunday as the Lord's Day and a day of worship and rest as stated in the LIU's "Instruments of Identity": "We shall respect public times of worship and rest."
 At the same time, we acknowledge that "rest" can include certain disciplines of study and play which are God-given and wholesome.